Parental leave in the United States: History

 Between 1961 and 1965, only 14% of mothers participated in the workforce within six months of their child's birth.
 During the same period, only 44% of mothers worked during their pregnancy.

-Until the enactment of FMLA, in 1993, maternity leave coverage was governed by state law, collective bargaining agreements, and employer policies.
-The first set of maternity leave related policies emerged after World War I, when first-wave feminists lobbied for a women's health bill to give grants to states to provide healthcare for women and children.
+The first set of maternity leave-related policies emerged after World War I, when first-wave feminists lobbied for a women's health bill to give grants to states to provide healthcare for women and children.
 By 1969, five states had enacted temporary disability insurance laws to protect employees from income loss in the occurrence of a temporary medical disability.
 Under that legislation, new mothers were granted leaves corresponding to the benefits that other employees received for temporary illness or disability.
 Changes to the federal tax code in 1976 permitted working families with a dependent child to take a tax credit on child care costs.
 In 1978, the Pregnancy Discrimination Act (PDA) prohibited employers from treating a woman unfavorably because of pregnancy, childbirth, or a medical condition related to pregnancy or childbirth.

 A landmark case in 1987, California Federal Savings and Loan Association v.
 Guerra, upheld a California law requiring most employers to grant pregnant women four months of unpaid disability leave and the right to return to the same job.
-That state-level trend of maternity leave legislation continued into the 1970s and 1980s where multiple other states passed more explicit recognitions of new mothers' rights to a temporary leave of absence.
-Ultimately, 12 states and the District of Columbia had implemented measures requiring at least some private sector employers to offer maternity leave packages to its employees.
-Even in the absence of the formal legislation, employees in other states often obtained maternity leave by collective bargaining.
+That state-level trend of maternity leave legislation continued into the 1970s and 1980s, where multiple other states passed more explicit recognitions of new mothers' rights to a temporary leave of absence.
+Ultimately, 12 states and the District of Columbia had implemented measures requiring at least some private sector employers to offer maternity leave packages to their employees.
+Even in the absence of formal legislation, employees in other states often obtained maternity leave by collective bargaining.
 Employees frequently held enough bargaining power to influence employer policies and to negotiate for the inclusion of maternity leave protection.